-Anyway, if they’re wanting to do that, then you can’t count the top tier in the amount of servings because they won’t be serving that tier.
+Anyway, if they’re wanting to do that, then you can’t count the top tier in the number of servings because they won’t be serving that tier.
+Make sense?

 So, maybe your minimum order amount is $150 and that’s the minimum you’ll do, then let them know that.
 If someone wants 6 cupcakes and your minimum order is two dozen, then let them know that.
 That’s not mean, that’s just setting boundaries on what you’re willing to turn your oven on for.

-Generally, if the customer is just trying to get a cheap cake, they will know what your bottom line is right there without you having to go through a ton of questions.
+Just know that if the customer is just trying to get a cheap cake, by telling them upfront what your minimum is, then they will know the bottom line right then without you having to go through a ton of questions.

 If they’re okay with your minimum order, then you can move on to giving them a more specific quote.

-Ask them where the event will be held.
-That may not be important if they’ll just be picking up the cake from you, but if you’re going to be delivering it, you need to know if you can get to the venue and how far away is it etc.
+Ask the potential customer where the event will be held.
+That may not be important if they’ll just be picking up the cake from you, but if you’re going to be delivering it, you need to know if you can get to the venue and how far away it is, etc.